SshauryaaRocks19/claimtrace/README.md

 ## The UI

-A custom "Starry-Night" dark theme (`#020617` background) built to feel like an investigator's console, not a spreadsheet:
+A custom Starry-Night dark theme (`#020617` background) built to feel like an investigator's console, not a spreadsheet:

 - **Entity Nodes**: Glassmorphic cards instead of solid boxes, color-coded left-border accents by entity type - readable at a glance without collapsing into a 2012 flowchart.
 - **GooeyNav**: A liquid gooey navbar animation on menu toggles, built with a pure SVG `<filter>` color matrix rather than CSS blur, so text stays legible with no blur bleed.